-INTJs and ENFPs need to seek to understand what brings stress to the other type and should try to avoid causing stress when possible.
+INTJ and ENFP types need to seek to understand what brings stress to the other type and should try to avoid causing it when possible.

 INTJs should avoid pressuring ENFPs to commit to a strict schedule, which may make them feel trapped.

 ENFPs should be considerate of INTJs’ energy levels, offering them space to be alone.